hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/campaign/__init__.md

 * **Functions**: No functions are defined here, only imports.
 The actual functionality is in the imported modules.

-* **Variables**: `MODE = 'dev'` is a global variable that likely controls the configuration of the module (development vs. production).
+* **Variables**: `` is a global variable that likely controls the configuration of the module (development vs. production).
 This variable should be accessible and modifiable from other files.
 * **Potential Errors/Improvements**:
     * **Unimplemented Modules**: The `#from ...` lines with comments indicate potentially missing implementations (e.g., `AliCampaignGoogleSheet`, `JupyterCampaignEditorWidgets`).
 These are commented-out, which is a good practice.
     * **File Structure**: The use of `src.` suggests a package-based project structure, which is good for organizing code.
 All module imports and usages should follow a consistent naming pattern.